 - Teachers often have a course or well thought out plan to deliver training in a way that makes progressive sense, and cuts out irrelevant information.

 - Teachers make it their business to make you successful as they are obligated to do so.

 In my experience, paying someone a reasonable fee to give you the true fundamental foundation you need to be successful is the most efficient and pleasant way to go.
 It saves an enormous amount of time and frustration, and maximizes your chances of skilling-up quickly to get the most out of the gear you purchased.

 It is absolutely true that in the minds of some, paying for a photography course carries the stigma of “paying for something you could get for free” using methods 1 or 2.
 In fact, some might argue that if they pay for a good photography course, they’ve just spent the money they could have otherwise used for a useful piece of photography gear.

 However, what good is the gear if you don’t know how to use it to its full potential?

-Whichever way you decide to go, ‘trial and error’, using videos and books, or finding a mentor, keep the following tips in mind:
+Whichever method you decide to go with, keep the following tips in mind: